Pamela: This is home

 Pamela moved from Melbourne to Perth in 2016 to stay with her family.
 “I had a really bad year, I was on a Home Care Package Level 4 and had experienced a lot of illness and falls,” she said.

 Pamela wasn’t having much luck with her accommodation and was thinking that coming to Perth was a big mistake.
 She couldn’t get her wheelchair into her ensuite, nor get outside unless she got out of her wheelchair.
 She wasn’t eating well and her home was dirty.
 People would say to her: “How can you live like this?
 This is terrible.”

-Pamela rang the Department of Housing and they told her to give Care Options a call.
+Pamela rang the Department of Housing and they told her to give Care Options (now Chorus) a call.

 A New Beginning

 Pamela spoke to Gloria from Chorus.
 “Why don’t you come with us?
 I am doing housing.”
 Gloria said.
 Gloria told Pamela about Care Options’ Assistance with Care and Housing for the Aged (ACHA) program, which supports people over 65 years (or 50 years for Aboriginal Torres Strait Islanders) who are homeless, or in insecure housing and at risk of homelessness.